bartekwojcik/OrleankkaCalendar/README.md

 The motivation behind this project was to learn F# language using [Railway Oriented Programming] paradigm combined with [Orleans] and its functional API [Orleankka], which is similar to similar to Akka.

 ### Solution includes:
-- **Domain** - Domain logic for something that potentially could have been something resembling Google Calendar: set up a task, repeat pattern, etc. Currently it only performs validation and creation of new Task (not to be confused with System.Threading.Tasks.Task).
+- **Domain** - Domain logic for something that potentially could have been something resembling Google Calendar: set up a task, repeat pattern, subtasks and so on.
+Currently it only performs validation and creation of new Task (not to be confused with System.Threading.Tasks.Task).
 Interfaces are to be found in Domain.PublicTypes.fs file.
 - **Tests** - Tests for domain logic.
 - **Client** - Orleans client
 - **Contract** - Interfaces for Orleans grains